GenBank

-The GenBank sequence database is an open access, annotated collection of all publicly available nucleotide sequences and their protein translations.
-It is produced and maintained by the National Center for Biotechnology Information (NCBI; a part of the National Institutes of Health in the United States) as part of the International Nucleotide Sequence Database Collaboration (INSDC).
+The GenBank sequence database is an open access, annotated collection of publicly available nucleotide sequences and their protein translations.
+GenBank is part of the International Nucleotide Sequence Database Collaboration (INSDC) and is produced and maintained by the National Center for Biotechnology Information (NCBI), a division of the United States National Library of Medicine (NLM), part of the National Institutes of Health (NIH).